-Now when you think of it does this make you uncomfortable?
+Now when you think about it does this make you uncomfortable?
 If it does, you are not to blame.
 Facebook goes beyond merely analyzing your profile data to completely tracking you across the web.
 If you log onto Facebook and then log onto other websites, Facebook knows this.

 Moreover, most people don’t know how these things work, so when they find out how Facebook exploits their private information, they are surprised and scared.
-Some of the most controversial ways Facebook has used its users private data over the years were documented by Time Magazine back in 2014.
+Some of the most controversial ways Facebook has used its users’ private data over the years were documented by Time Magazine back in 2014.

 What Happens If You Don’t Share Any Information?

 You might think that removing your profile information or leaving your profile blank could be less terrifying.
 Studies reveal it isn’t so.
 You require sharing some basic information to create an account, like your age and location.

 If Facebook doesn’t find any other information beyond this, it will target your friends.
 So you will have ads popping up on your profile based on what your friends have liked.
 You will be notified about the photos your friends have uploaded, and the recent modifications to their profile.
 Advertisers can use your minimal demographic data, coupled with your friends’ data, to send you ads.